-At December 31, 2018, the Group's cash was mainly held with one major bank (credit rating AA-) with the largest exposure being 94% (2017: 79%).
-At December 31, 2018, the Group's gold call/put options were with three financial institutions with credit ratings of A+ and AA-.
+At December 31, 2020, the Group's cash was mainly held with one major bank (credit rating A+) with the largest exposure being 76% (2019: 93%).

 No financial assets were deemed overdue or impaired.

 Liquidity risk

 Liquidity risk is the risk that the Group will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.